‘Ahsoka’s season finale tries to tie up loose ends and set high future story implications

 As Huyang said, a relationship between master and apprentice is as challenging as it is meaningful.
 Given Ahsoka’s insistence to forgive and forget, I think that helped Sabine let go and trust herself within the force.
 It’s precisely why Sabine later chooses to help Ahsoka with the Dark Troopers and Morgan rather than go with Ezra on Thrawn’s star destroyer.
 Thrawn escaping makes the overall tone of the finale a tad bit darker.
 He has the Night Mothers as partners, and one can assume many coffins of people they can resurrect into an army.
 But at least for a moment, Ahsoka’s emotional arc rounds itself out, and the brief appearance of Morai hints at a new path overall for our title character.

 Thrawn is a tactician, even if it feels like some of these methods are non-sensical.
 Why would it be great that the TIE fighters engaged, but also lost?
 He also does not fear using people close to him as collateral damage.
 With Morgan’s newfound night sister powers and the Blaze of Talzin, her purpose is to stall.
 That in itself is a little disappointing.
-Morgan, for the most part, has been the right-hand person of Thrawn –indebted to him and bringing him back.
+Morgan, for the most part, has been Thrawn’s right hand person.
 Given her newfound power in this finale and that she says “for Dathomir” instead of “for the empire,” you realize you’d like to see more about her motivations.
 Ahsoka and Morgan’s saber/sword fight was one of the best of the first season – fierce and precise.

 The sudden reanimation of the Dark Troopers gave an undead horror vibe that was also something to look out for.
 In his transmission to Ahsoka, the fight takes on a personal tone for Thrawn.
 At the beginning of “The Jedi, The Witch, and The Warlord,” he mentions to Morgan about falling to the heroics of a single Jedi.
 He even digs at Ahsoka, calling her a ronin that belongs on Peridea.
 However, that’s not the case – she’s embraced Sabine and forced ghost Anakin to watch over her.
 It may be unclear when Ahsoka says everybody is where they need to be.
 I mean, shouldn’t Ahsoka and Sabine be with their friends again?